gosom/simplemigrate/README.md

 ![SimpleMigrate Logo](https://github.com/gosom/simplemigrate/blob/main/logo.png)

-A simple, yet powerful, database migration library for Go.
+A database migration library for Go.
 Designed for ease of use and safety in handling schema changes, `simplemigrate` currently supports SQLite, with plans to extend support to PostgreSQL and MySQL soon.

 ## Introduction